St. Martin's Le Grand

 St. Martin's Le Grand is a former liberty within the City of London, and is the name of a street north of Newgate Street and Cheapside and south of Aldersgate Street.
 It forms the southernmost section of the A1 road.
+For many years St. Martin's Le Grand was "often used as a synonym for the chief postal authorities, as Scotland Yard is used to designate the police", the headquarters of the General Post Office having been there from 1829-1984.

 College of canons and collegiate church

 To the east of the road in medieval times stood a college of secular canons of ancient origin, with a collegiate church dedicated to St Martin of Tours.
 The institution was situated in the City of London parish of St Leonard, Foster Lane.

 According to a somewhat dubious tradition, the college and church dated to the 7th or 8th century and was founded by King Wihtred of Kent.
 It was, more certainly, rebuilt or founded about 1056 by two brothers, Ingelric and Girard, during the reign of Edward the Confessor.
 Its foundation was confirmed by a charter of William the Conqueror, dating to 1068.

 The church was responsible for the sounding of the curfew bell in the evenings, which announced the closing of the city's gates.
 It also had certain rights of sanctuary; these persisted until 1697 and, as such, made the locality a notorious haven for malefactors.
 One who sought sanctuary here was Miles Forrest, one of the reputed murderers of the Princes in the Tower.

 The college was taken over by Westminster Abbey in 1503 as part of the endowment granted for the upkeep of the Henry VII Chapel.
 This was an arrangement allowing the abbey to appropriate the college's revenues, and did not make the latter a monastery.